 Data is omnipresent.
 It is the capability of online marketers to utilize it appropriately and bring out the desired results.
-Data analysis is apparently the fuel to any business.
+Data analytics is apparently the fuel to any business.
 Redundantly performing tasks will do no good to the growth of any business.
 To survive and thrive in today’s competitive space, business owners will need to think and accomplish out-of-the-box to remain the frontrunner in every aspect.

 Data analysis and eCommerce:

 Shifting our focus to eCommerce, we cannot deny that it is probably the most spirited business in demand which has grown in multiple folds.
 Ecommerce is one space wherein data keeps pouring in from all sources.
 To manage with the increasing need of analyzing data, retailers have begun to adapt analytics in a pervasive manner which takes charge of all their data processing requirements.

 How does analytics help?

 For any retailer, having a control on his online business is quintessential.
 Analytics supports online retailers to categorize profitable channels so that they can focus well on these and maximize their efficiency rather than concentrating on all channels alike.